Checkpoint Docs

 Migrating an Existing MCP Server

 Already have a standard MCP server?
-Add MCP-I identity and authorization without rewriting your server.
+Add KYA-OS identity and authorization without rewriting your server.

 Migration Guide →